-The Mixer allows you to change instrument sounds and adjust the volume, panning, reverberation, and chorus for each staff.
+The Mixer allows you to change instrument sounds and adjust the volume and panning for each staff (reverb and chorus are not currently supported).
 From the main menu, choose View → Mixer or press F10 (Mac: fn+F10) to show the Mixer.

 Mute and Solo